-Why has an "ozone hole" appeared over Antarctica when ozonedepleting substances are present throughout the stratosphere?
+Why has an "ozone hole" appeared over Antarctica when ozone-depleting substances are present throughout the stratosphere?

 Ozone-depleting substances are present throughout the stratospheric ozone layer because they are transported great distances by atmospheric air motions.
-The severe depletion of the Antarctic ozone layer known as the "ozone hole" occurs because of the special atmospheric and chemical conditions that exist there and nowhere else on the globe.
+The severe depletion of the Antarctic ozone layer known as the "ozone hole" occurs because of the special meteorological and chemical conditions that exist there and nowhere else on the globe.
 The very low winter temperatures in the Antarctic stratosphere cause polar stratospheric clouds (PSCs) to form.
-Special reactions that occur on PSCs, combined with the relative isolation of polar stratospheric air, allow chlorine and bromine reactions to produce the ozone hole in Antarctic springtime.
+Special reactions that occur on PSCs, combined with the isolation of polar stratospheric air in the polar vortex, allow chlorine and bromine reactions to produce the ozone hole in Antarctic springtime.

 The severe depletion of stratospheric ozone in late winter and early spring in the Antarctic is known as the "ozone hole" (see Q11).
-The ozone hole first appeared over Antarctica because atmospheric and chemical conditions unique to this region increase the effectiveness of ozone destruction by reactive halogen gases (see Q8).
-In addition to an abundance of these reactive gases, the formation of the Antarctic ozone hole requires temperatures low enough to form polar stratospheric clouds (PSCs), isolation from air in other stratospheric regions, and sunlight.
+The ozone hole appears over Antarctica because meteorological and chemical conditions unique to this region increase the effectiveness of ozone destruction by reactive halogen gases (see Q8).
+In addition to an abundance of these reactive gases, the formation of the Antarctic